It’s Halloween, so of course, my travel tale had to come from a graveyard!

 Originally the question was… which one?

 I visited quite a few graveyards while in Scotland.
 I’ve already shared about visiting the Necropolis in Glasgow.
-As luck would have it, while I was hunting some information on Flodden Wall for last week’s post, I stumbled upon some information that made me choose to share Greyfriars Kirkyard.
+As luck would have it, while I was hunting some information on Flodden Wall for last week’s post, I stumbled upon some information that made me choose one.

 Have you heard the tale of Greyfriars Bobby?

 He was Skye Terrier named Bobby.
-His owner, John Gray, was a night watchman with the Edinburgh Police Force.
-They walked the cobbled streets of Edinburgh together.
-John Gray died of tuberculosis in 1858.
-He was buried in Greyfriars Kirkyard where, as the tale goes, Bobby watched over his grave, until his own death 14 years later.
+His owner, John Gray, was a night watchman with the Edinburgh Police Force and they walked the cobbled streets of Edinburgh together.
+Unfortunately, John Gray died of tuberculosis in 1858.
+John Gray was buried in Greyfriars Kirkyard where, as the tale goes, Bobby watched over his grave, until his own death 14 years later.

 This statue was erected opposite the kirkyard, in honor of his faithfulness, in November of 1873.